 Can You Reuse Coconut Oil

 Coconut oil can be reused.
 It can be used within 6 months of opening.
-Coconut oil is made from meat of coconut, it does not go bad easily.
+Coconut oil is made from the meat of coconut; it does not go bad easily.
 You should store it in a cool and dry place away from sunlight to use it for longer.

 You can safely use coconut oil in a skillet for frying eggs, but keep the temperature moderate so you don’t exceed the smoke point.
 When you use vegetable oil for frying, it heats up to 170-220 degrees Celsius.
-Different oils are ideal for different heats, and using the wrong oil can be bad for your health if you cook it above the smoke point.
+Different oils are ideal for different heats; using the wrong oil can harm your health if you cook it above the smoke point.

 Some Burundians use vegetable oil only once, while others use it many times.
 The reuse of cooking oil usually comes from excess food or cooking.
 It is not recommended to reuse frying oil that has been used for frying non-vegetarian foods.
 I usually use canola or peanut oil for frying, which I drain and reuse for various purposes to reduce waste and costs.

-Never reuse the oil if it bubbles or changes color during heating, or if it smells like your cooked food.
-If you take the used oil out of the pan and store it in another container, you can use it again.
-You’ve made this batch of french fries, and now you want to save the oil for future use.
+Never reuse the oil if it bubbles or changes colour during heating or if it smells like your cooked food.
+If you take the used oil from the pan and store it in another container, you can use it again.
+You’ve made this batch of french fries and want to save the oil for future use.

-You can store it in the refrigerator if you like, but it will be very hard.
-Place a fine sieve or cheesecloth (even better if you use both) on the container you are going to store the oil in and strain the oil.
+You can store it in the refrigerator, but it will be hard.
+Place a fine sieve or cheesecloth (even better if you use both) on the container you will store and strain the oil in.
 Keep a fine-mesh sieve near the pan while frying and use it to clean the oil periodically, picking up and discarding any bits of dough or breading that may have fallen off the food.

 To learn about how much rum to add to eggnog, check out my other article where I cover things in detail.

-As the oil is reused, the smoke point begins to drop until it can no longer stay hot enough to fry food properly.
+As the oil is reused, the smoke point drops until it can no longer stay hot enough to fry food properly.
 As the oil cools, the fats begin to oxidize, causing the oil to become rancid.

-Fewer hydrophobic molecules in your oil means it can come into closer contact with foods, allowing them to fry a little more efficiently.
-In fact, because oil tends to move into spaces previously occupied by water, the amount of oil a piece of fried food absorbs is directly related to the amount of moisture displaced, which in turn is directly related to the temperature at which you cook and the temperature at which which the food is prepared.
+Fewer hydrophobic molecules in your oil means it can come closer to foods, allowing them to fry a little more efficiently.
+Because oil tends to move into spaces previously occupied by water, the amount of oil a piece of fried food absorbs is directly related to the amount of moisture displaced, directly related to the temperature at which you cook and the temperature at which the food is prepared.

 It is recommended to avoid mixing different types of oils or residues of the same type of oil.
-It is not recommended to store frying oil in iron or copper utensils, as these metals accelerate decomposition.
+Storing frying oil in iron or copper utensils is not recommended, as these metals accelerate decomposition.
 Filtering out any food particles before storing vegetable oil for future use is a great way to extend the life of the oil.
-We try not to waste money on Epicurious, and fryer oil is no exception.
+We try not to waste money on Epicurious; fryer oil is no exception.

 To learn about how to tell if an egg is hard boil, check out my other article where I cover things in detail.